ConservationMetrics/gc-docs/docs/index.md

 - **Technical Coordinators** implementing and maintaining Guardian Connector systems
 - **Advocates** using data for conservation and rights-based campaigns

-No advanced technical expertise is required – our guides emphasize accessibility and community control over complex technical details.

 ## Getting Started

 Use the top navigation bar to explore each section of this documentation site:

-1. **Start with [Overview](./overview/)** to understand Guardian Connector's purpose and architecture
+1. **Start with [Overview](./overview/)** to understand Guardian Connector's purpose and design principles
 2. **Review [Reference](./reference/)** to learn about integrated tools and implementation options
 3. **Follow [Guides and Tutorials](./tutorials/)** for hands-on learning and practical skills development

 ---

 *Guardian Connector represents a commitment to Indigenous data sovereignty and community-controlled monitoring.
 These docs will help you harness its full potential for your community's conservation and advocacy work.*